January 6 marks the end of the holiday season in Italy,

-But Epiphany’s cover model in this land of haute couture is not some hottie soccer player in Versace, nor is it a pouty-lipped temptress in Valentino.
-Strutting down the Epiphany runway in Italy is a witch — that’s right, an old, grizzled, funny-looking hag with warts and the whole witchy works, and her name is Befana.
+But Epiphany’s cover model in this land of haute couture is a pouty-lipped temptress in Valentino, nor is it some hottie soccer player in Versace.
+Strutting down the Epiphany runway in Italy is a witch — that’s right, an old, grizzled, funny-looking hag with warts and the whole witchy works — and her name is Befana.

 Befana: The Witch Who Brings Gifts on Epiphany